 Point being, if you’re online searching anyway, then ultimately you’ll be paid for it.

 9. Hack your gift-giving.

 - Give a discounted gift card outright.
 Logan Allec, who blogs at Money Done Right, chooses cards to wherever the engaged couple is registered.
-He follows the formula noted above: accessing discounted gift card sites through a cash-back shopping site and paying with a Citi Double Cash card, which gives 2 percent cash-back.
+He follows the formula noted above: accessing discounted gift card sites through a cash-back shopping site and paying with a Citi Double Cash card, which gives 2 percent cash-back (1% when purchase and another 1% upon payment).
 He’s saved as much as 18 percent in these kinds of transactions.